Arctic Archipelago

-The Arctic Archipelago, also known as the Canadian Arctic Archipelago, is an archipelago lying to the north of the Canadian continental mainland, excluding Greenland (an autonomous territory of the Danish Realm, which is, by itself, much larger than the combined area of the archipelago) and Iceland (an independent country).
+The Arctic Archipelago, also known as the Canadian Arctic Archipelago, is an archipelago lying to the north of the Canadian continental mainland, excluding Greenland (an autonomous territory of the Danish Realm, which is, by itself, much larger than the combined area of the archipelago), and Iceland (an independent country).

-Situated in the northern extremity of North America and covering about 1424500 km2, this group of 36,563 islands, surrounded by the Arctic Ocean, comprises much of Northern Canada, predominately Nunavut and the Northwest Territories.
+Situated in the northern extremity of North America and covering about 1424500 km2, this group of 36,563 islands, surrounded by the Arctic Ocean, comprises much of Northern Canada, predominantly Nunavut and the Northwest Territories.
 The archipelago is showing some effects of climate change, with some computer estimates determining that melting there will contribute 3.5 cm to the rise in sea levels by 2100.

 History

-Around 2500 BCE, the first humans, the Paleo-Eskimos, arrived in the archipelago from the Canadian mainland.
+Around 2500 BCE, the Paleo-Eskimos arrived to the archipelago from the Canadian mainland, the first humans to do so.
 Between 1000 and 1500 CE, they were replaced by the Thule people, who are the ancestors of today's Inuit.

 British claims on the islands, the British Arctic Territories, were based on the explorations in the 1570s by Martin Frobisher.
 Canadian sovereignty was originally (1870–80) only over island portions that drained into Foxe Basin, Hudson Bay and Hudson Strait.
 Canadian sovereignty over the islands was established by 1880 when Britain transferred them to Canada.
 The District of Franklin—established in 1895—comprised almost all of the archipelago.
 The district was dissolved upon the creation of Nunavut in 1999.
 Canada claims all the waterways of the Northwest Passage as Canadian Internal Waters; however, most maritime countries view these as international waters.
 Disagreement over the passages' status has raised Canadian concerns about environmental enforcement, national security, and general sovereignty.
 East of Ellesmere Island, in the Nares Strait, lies Hans Island, ownership of which is now shared between Canada and Denmark, after a decades-long dispute.